 – Instead of saying “This game is too hard!”, we should say: “This game is hard, but my team has found a way to do it!”

 – I won’t say: “I have never done this before; I can’t do it!”.
 Instead, I will say “I will try!”; this will help me feel better when starting to do the work.

-– Saying “No one in my team is good enough to do it” will discourage us; we should say: “We will try to do better next time”.
+– Saying “No one in my team is good enough to do it” will discourage us; we should say: “We will try to do it better next time”.

-At the end of that exciting lesson, the students all thought of and wrote down one thing they would do better or change for the “Optimism”.
+At the end of that exciting lesson, the students all thought of and wrote down one thing they would do better or change for “Optimism”.
 The lesson about optimism would not just stop there.
 It would continue in the teacher’s later talks and in all later situations, so optimistic words and actions could always be present and become the students’ own qualities and skills.